Why Veterans Choose HBCUs

 Mental Health Resources with Military Competency

-This is where many schools fail.
-Campus counseling centers often hire therapists without military background.
-That means you’re explaining military culture instead of getting help.
-Look for schools that either employ veteran-trained counselors or have partnerships with veteran-specific mental health organizations.
-Some HBCUs contract with organizations like Team Red White & Blue or Vet Centers.
+This is where a lot of schools quietly fail.
+Campus counseling centers frequently hire therapists without any military background—which means you spend your session explaining what a deployment rotation is instead of actually getting help.
+Look for schools that employ veteran-trained counselors or maintain active partnerships with veteran-specific mental health organizations.
+Some HBCUs contract with Team Red White & Blue or local Vet Centers.
+Ask specifically.

 Career Transition Programming

-Job fairs are nice, but veteran-specific career programming is better.
-Workshops on translating military experience into civilian language.
-Resume reviews by someone who understands both sectors.
-Networking events where alumni veterans show up to talk about their careers.
-This is where the mentorship culture of HBCUs genuinely shines.
+Job fairs are fine.
+Veteran-specific career programming is better.
+Workshops on translating military experience into civilian language that hiring managers understand.
+Resume reviews from someone who knows both sectors.
+Alumni veteran networking events where people show up and actually talk about how their career played out.
+That’s what makes HBCUs endearing to us veterans—the network doesn’t disappear at graduation.

 Academic Accommodations Process